You're logged in as |

 Linguistics

-Students who wish to pursue one or more aspects of Linguistics in greater depth than does the Bachelor of Arts, and to focus on some of the more technical, computational, and/or experimental areas of the field may choose to take a Bachelor of Science in Linguistics.
-Students will choose a focus pathway which will direct their choices.
-Pathways include: Language, Computation, and Information; Language, Mind, and Brain; Meaning and Logic, or one of the student's design, with approval from the concentration advisor.
+Students who wish to pursue one or more aspects of Linguistics in greater depth than required by the Bachelor of Arts, and to focus on some of the more technical, computational, and/or experimental areas of the field may choose to take a Bachelor of Science in Linguistics instead.
+Students will form a collection of classes that combines expertise in linguistics and in adjacent fields.
+For instance, students may combine their interest in linguistics with classes in cognitive science, philosophy, or computer science, with approval from the concentration advisor.

 A.B.
 Requirements (10 courses)